rupanshi-chawda/aztec-e-comm/README.md

-# A Z T E C e-Commerce Application built with ReactJs
+# A Z T E C  an e-Commerce Application built with ReactJs

 A simple web portal prototype that is responsive and user friendly using React.